USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=ssemis></a>
 ### CTM_SSEMIS_1: Sea salt emissions diagnostic file

 This optional 2-D CCTM hourly output file contains calculated sea salt emissions.
-The SSEMIS file will be produced by CCTM only if the AERO5 aerosol mechanism is being used and if the CTM_SSEMDIAG variable is turned on.
+The SSEMIS file will be produced by CCTM only if the CTM_SSEMDIAG variables are turned on.

 <a id=wetdep2></a>
 ### CTM_WET_DEP_2: CCTM cloud diagnostics file